Chart Color Schemes

 Fairfield - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Fairfield-West's dwelling structure, as per the latest Census, consisted of 76.0% houses and 24.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in Fairfield-West was at 31.4%, with mortgaged dwellings at 27.1% and rented ones at 41.6%.
-The median monthly mortgage repayment was $2,057, above Sydney metro's average of $2,000.
-Weekly rent median was $450, compared to Sydney metro's $400.
-Nationally, Fairfield-West's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Fairfield - West's dwelling structure, as per the latest Census, consisted of 76.0% houses and 24.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Fairfield - West was at 31.4%, with mortgaged dwellings at 27.1% and rented dwellings at 41.6%.
+The median monthly mortgage repayment in the area was $2,057, higher than Sydney metro's average of $2,000.
+The median weekly rent figure for Fairfield - West was $450, compared to Sydney metro's $400.
+Nationally, Fairfield - West's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing